-They had warned her the savages would slaughter them all as soon as

-ONE YOUM CHES they landed, so when she found Lila already there, waiting in the little house her new husband had built for ber, she bolted the door at night and would not let the raven-haired girl with impossible skin sleep anywhere near.
+They had warned her the savages would slaughter them all as soon as they landed, so when she found Lila already there, waiting near the one room house her new husband had built for them, she bolted the door at night and would not let the raven-haired girl with impossible skin sleep anywhere near.
 Fourteen or so, stone faced she was, and it took a while for trust between them.
-Perhaps because both were without family, or because both had to please one man they became what was for each a kind of friend.
+Perhaps because both were alone without family, or because both had to please one man they became what was for each a kind of friend.
 A pair, anyway, the result of the mute alliance that comes of sharing tasks, of depending on the rhythm of one to hold the head while the other one tied the trotters.
 Or one turning the soil while, trailing behind, the other marked open the row.
-And then, when the first infant was born Lila took care of it so tenderly, with such knowing, Rebekka was ashamed of her early fears and pretended she'd ever had them.
+And then, when the first infant was born Lila handled it so tenderly, with such knowing, Rebekka was ashamed of her early fears and pretended she'd never had them.
 Now, lying in bed, her hands wrapped and bound against self-mutilation, her lips drawn back from her teeth, she remembered everything, in no particular order.
 The first hangings she saw in the public square amid a happy crowd attending.
 She was barely two years old, and the death faces would have frightened her if the crowd had not mocked and enjoyed them so.
 With the rest of her family and most of her neighbors, she was present at a drawing and quartering but, although too young to remember every detail, the dreams of it were made permanently vivid by years of re-telling and re-describing by family members.
-She did not know what a 'fifth monarchist' was-then or now-but it as exciting as a mesting's sight parade. was clear in her household that execution was a festivity.
-The Brawls, knifings and kidnaps were so common in the city of her birth, that the warnings of slaughter in a new, unseen world were like threats of bad weather.
-The violent squabbles between local tribes or with militia that peppered this region seemed a distant, manageable back drop in a land of such space and perfume. taller than church spires, wood for warmth so plentiful it made you laugh then weep for the shivering children in the city she had left behind.
+She did not know what a 'fifth monarchist' was-then or now- but it was clear in her household that execution was a festivity as exciting as a king's parade.
+Brawls, knifings and kidnaps were so common in the city of her birth, that the warnings of slaughter in a new, unseen world were like threats of bad weather.
+The violent squabbles between local tribes or with militia that peppered this region seemed a distant, manageable back drop in a land of such space and perfume.
+Trees taller than church spires, wood for warmth so plentiful it made you laugh then weep for the shivering children in the city she had left behind.
 She had never seen birds like these, or tasted fresh water that ran over visible white stones.
 Well, yes, there were monstrous storms here with snow piled higher than the sill of a shutter.
 And summer insects swarmed with a song louder than church bells.
-Yet the thought of what her life would be had she stayed crushed into those reeking streets, spat on by Lords and prostitutes, curtseying, curtseying, curtseying still repelled.
-Here she answered to her husband alone and paid polite attendance (time and weather permitting) to the only church in the area.
+Yet the thought of what her life would be had she stayed crushed into those reeking streets, spat on by Lords and prostitutes, curtseying, curtseying, curtseying still repelled her.
+Here she answered to her husband alone and paid polite attendance (time and weather permitting) to the only meeting house in the area.
 Anabaptists who were not the satanists her parents called them-as they did anyone dissenting from their own beliefs-but sweet, generous people for all their confounding views.
-Tr tk
+Views that got them and the horrible Quakers beaten bloody in their own meeting house back home.